AgathEmmanuel/RentIt/README.md

 # Description

 A Project focused on learning and experimenting with techstacks and technologies
-to get perspectives on how **StartUps should function with an Enterprise Mindset**
+to get perspectives on how **StartUps can function with an Enterprise Mindset**

 "Enterprise architecture (EA) is the practice of analyzing, designing, planning and implementing enterprise analysis to successfully execute on business strategies."